Ric Flair: Politics

 Flair has long supported Republican political candidates in North Carolina politics.
 In 2000, Flair explored the possibility of running for governor of North Carolina, but he never filed the papers.
 Jesse Ventura stated that, when Flair told him that he had received 143 speeding tickets in his life, Ventura urged him not to run.

 In the 2008 presidential election, Flair declared his support for the Republican presidential candidate Mike Huckabee.
 He said of Huckabee, "[Huckabee] is a quality person, self-made, a great family man and he has a great vision for our country.
-And I'm here to excite the crowd".
+And I'm here to excite the crowd."

 Flair endorsed Ted Cruz during the 2016 presidential election.

 Flair announced in 2016 that he was running for president, with rapper Waka Flocka Flame as his running mate.
 However, he did not file a Statement of Candidacy (FEC Form 2).

-Medical problems
+Health issues

 Flair has a heart condition called alcoholic cardiomyopathy.

 On August 14, 2017, Flair had surgery in Georgia to remove an obstructive piece of his bowel, which led to various complications, most seriously kidney failure, necessitating dialysis treatment and ongoing hospitalization.
 He was discharged from rehabilitation and allowed to return home on September 21.

+Flair suffered a heart attack during his final match on July 31, 2022.

+In June 2025, Flair revealed that he had been diagnosed with skin cancer for the "second time in three years."